Myth or fact?

 For example, say you’re an airline pilot.
 You have an accident that leaves you blind in one eye.
 Now you’re no longer qualified, by aviation law, to perform the job.
 No accommodation by your employer would change that.

 However, your employer must do what they can for you, up to the point of incurring undue hardship.
 For example, they may have to install an assistance device in the workplace.
 If they fail to do so, you may have a human rights claim against them.
-See the “What you should know” section, above.
+See above, under what you should know.

 Can my employer ask me to get an “independent medical exam” before agreeing to accommodate me?